 What can you do with the new X Chat?

 The new X Chat system makes X’s messaging features the same as those of other big messaging platforms.
-It has a lot of features that people expect from modern communication tools.
+It offers many features people expect from modern communication tools.

 • End-to-End Encryption: The core of the new X Chat is its security.
 Messages are protected with end-to-end encryption, meaning only you and the person you’re talking to can read them.